-Garrett, a company known for offering quality metal detectors like the AT Pro and AT Gold, has unveiled a new all terrain detector which you can now purchase.
-If you were a fan of Garrett’s AT Pro and AT Gold, you'll want to check out this detector!
+Garrett, a company known for offering quality metal detectors like the AT Pro and AT Gold, has unveiled a new all-terrain detector that you can now purchase.
+If you were a fan of Garrett’s AT Pro and AT Gold, you’ll want to check out this detector!

 The new Garrett AT MAX combines the best of both those machines into a heavy-duty detector aimed at the serious coin, jewelry, and relic hunters.